oshawkat/rosbag_to_video/README.md

 ## Known Limitations & Future Work

 * Program writes image messages to disk before converting saved images to a video.
 This 2 step process reduces RAM requirements (particularly for larger bag files) at the cost of processing time
 * There is currently no support for variable frame rates.
-The output video will have the average frame rate of the ROS image messages
+The output video will have the average frame rate of the extracted ROS image messages
-  * Update frame rate calculation to use median instead of average to minimize effect of outliers
+  * Update frame rate calculation to use median instead of average to minimize outlier impact
+* Source should be split into separate main executable, source lib, and header files.
+This requires better understanding of the ```ros1_external`` framework build process
+* Automatically handle different types of camera image formats (eg mono, RGB, Bayer).
+Current implementation only works on RGGB 8 images
 * Extract all image topics in a ROSbag into individual videos automatically
-* No unit tests
+* Add unit tests
-* Expects color images

 ## Sources